 Following completion of a safety check using the Service, the applicant (the children’s worker) will be provided with a report confirming that they have met the safety checking requirements under the Act.
 This report will be valid for three years.
 If during this three year period a children’s worker changes jobs they may not have to be re-checked, ie, the safety checks are transferrable and can be relied on, if all the safety checking requirements have been met.

 Organisations don’t need to repeat a safety check for a person, if they have previously conducted one or if a check was done on their behalf by another organisation within the last three years to the required standards and adequate records have been kept.
 An organisation can use safety check information completed on their behalf by another organisation, if they are confident it meets the necessary requirements and they have a process in place to verify the identification of the worker.

 ‘On behalf of’ means that organisations need to know and agree who can undertake check on their behalf, and who they can rely upon to provide evidence of previous checks.
 Within health, DHBs, PHOs and general practice can rely on checks undertaken by CV Check, and by each other.
 Further information about this process and to begin the application process, visit the CV Check website.

-This will either be in the form of a report from CV Check or, if the provider has been safety checked by another organisation such as a DHB, the provider will need to complete an Employer Verification Form (Word, 175 KB).
+This will either be in the form of a report from CV Check or, if the provider has been safety checked by another organisation such as a DHB, the provider will need to complete an Employer Verification Form (available on Te Whatu Ora’s website).
 Once signed by the organisation which did the safety check, the Employment Verification Form should be submitted to the Ministry of Health as evidence of a completed safety check.

 Trainees or students